 Figure 5.
-SEN-B: selectedTDR reflectograms for the central d-SE, over the 28-day observation period (a), and zoom (b).
+SEN-B: selected TDR reflectograms for the central d-SE over the 28-day observation period (a) and a zoomed image (b).

-On the other hand, an ex-post monitoring through an embedded low-cost diffused sensing element can be able to promptly detect deterioration of the structures.
-In this regard, mechanical tests on the beam were carried out to analyze whether the diffuse sensor cable is sensitive to mechanical deformation.
-The beam was subjected to several tests with concentrated weights varying from 1000 kgf to 9000 kgf, with an increase of one thousand kgf at each test.
-Figure 6 shows a picture of the test setup.
-As explained in Section 3, the d-SE also includes a coaxial cable, which is sensitive to deformation and/or compression phenomena.
-During the mechanical test, also TDR measurements were carried out on the d-SE.
+However, ex-post monitoring through an embedded low-cost diffused SE can promptly detect the deterioration of the structures.
+In this regard, mechanical tests on the beam were carried out to analyse whether the diffuse sensor cable was sensitive to mechanical deformation.
+The beam was subjected to several tests with concentrated weights varying from 1,000 kgf to 9,000 kgf, with an increase of 1,000 kgf at each test.
+Figure 6 illustrates the test setup.
+As explained in Section 3, the d-SE also included a coaxial cable, which was sensitive to deformation and/or compression phenomena.
+During the mechanical test, TDR measurements were also carried out on the d-SE.